For several months now, much of the world has transitioned to remote work.

 While some countries are seeing workers tiptoe back to their cubicles, many teleworkers are staying firmly in place.
 For some companies, remote work may be a permanent new reality that addresses public health concerns while downsizing the cost of working out of expensive offices downtown.

-On this week's WAN Manager Podcast, Greg is joined by Fiserve's Michael Wynston for a COVID-19 update on the impact of remote work on WAN managers.
+On this week's WAN Manager Podcast, Greg is joined by Fiserv's Michael Wynston for a COVID-19 update on the impact of remote work on WAN managers.

 Greg asks how Michael has been handling the remote and distributed workers that popped onto the WAN over the last few months and checks on how the network has been holding up.